MicrosoftDocs/win32/desktop-src/SecCrypto/hcryptprov-legacy.md

-﻿---
+---
-Description: 'Is used to replace the HCRYPTPROV data type where the HCRYPTPROV data type is no longer used.
-Function parameters and data structures that are of type HCRYPTPROV\_LEGACY should be set to NULL.' ms.assetid: '36477775-c937-44df-a5e3-20b389f665db'
+Description: Is used to replace the HCRYPTPROV data type where the HCRYPTPROV data type is no longer used.
+Function parameters and data structures that are of type HCRYPTPROV\_LEGACY should be set to NULL. ms.assetid: 36477775-c937-44df-a5e3-20b389f665db
-title: 'HCRYPTPROV\_LEGACY'
+title: HCRYPTPROV\_LEGACY
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # HCRYPTPROV\_LEGACY